Table of Contents

 When Father moved for additional findings of fact and a new trial, he was provided with findings of fact (but only as pertaining to the attorney’s fees awarded to Mother) and denied a new trial.

-Father appealed contending that the court erred by failing to present specific factual findings in support of their deviation from child support guidelines.
+Father appealed contending that the court erred by failing to present specific factual findings in support of their deviation from the Arizona child support guidelines.
 The child support order was reviewed for an abuse of discretion.

-Arizona Child Support Guidelines
+Child Support Deviation and the Arizona Child Support Guidelines

 According to the Arizona child support guidelines, the Court can order a parent to pay child support in an amount that is “reasonable and necessary” for the support of their minor children (A.R.S.
 Section 25-320(A)).
 In A.R.S.
 Section 25-320(D) the guidelines present a method for the calculation of what is reasonable and necessary.

 The only exception is if the Court finds that the application of the guidelines would be inappropriate or unjust in a specific instance or case.
 It is also stated that if the Court does deviate from the child support guidelines in place, it is required to consider all relevant factors, including applicable statutes and case law.